Australians rescued from rooftops as torrential rain ravages rural towns

 Heavy rain smashed parts of southwest New South Wales and northeast Victoria over the weekend.
 Cowra, which lies about 300 km (186 miles) west of Sydney, received 121 mm (4.8 inches) over 24 hours to Monday morning, the highest daily rainfall in 118 years, data showed.

+Although rains have eased and blue skies returned to many inundated areas, emergency crews warned the danger had not yet passed.

+"Although it is sunny out there at the moment, the waters are still flowing into catchment areas and creating severe risk to communities," NSW emergency services commissioner Carlene York said during a media briefing.

-Major highways near several inland towns have been inundated, hampering rescue operations as emergency services said they were undertaking what would be the biggest flood rescue operations in New South Wales' history.
+Flooded highways near several inland towns are hampering rescue operations as emergency services said they were undertaking what would be the biggest flood rescue operations in New South Wales' history.

 Premier Dominic Perrottet said the federal government will deploy an additional 100 defence personnel for relief efforts.
 Volunteers from New Zealand have arrived while the state has also sought help from the United States and Singapore, he said.